Brummie dives into give-go movement, clips, and drills using his new coaching tool, Flik.

 June 2, 2015 by Sion "Brummie" Scone in Analysis with 9 comments

-Most competitive-level Ultimate players are familiar with the give-and-go to the open side.
+Most competitive-level ultimate players are familiar with the give-and-go to the open side.
 But what about a give-go to the break side?
 Check out this move from Bart Watson in the USAU 2014 Final:

 From 30 meters out, with one low flat pass thrown before a marker is in position and two short-range, uncontested backhand flips, Bravo scores easily.
 The break side give and go is something more teams should practice.
 And you don’t have to be Bart Watson (or tool on your mark) in order to use it effectively; rather, it’s something that you can probably practice with just the right drills and a few small adjustments.

 If you watch the 2014 USAU Club Championship finals between Bravo and Ironside, you’ll see a lot of lateral give and go moves run with the dump.
 Bravo loves a give and go, particularly if it keeps the disc in the hands of Watson, Mickle, Matzuka or Ryan Farrell.
 By timing a cut to the break side at the same moment that an open side give and go move is happening, it gives the thrower two options, with the marker unable to spoil the open side throw for the risk of being broken.
-It puts the defence in a position where they must give up one of the two.
+It puts the defense in a position where they must give up one of the two.

 Watching a clip and move like Watson’s original break to give-go attack can be intimidating, but, even if you’re not as naturally talented as Bart, you can actually learn a lot from breaking the move down into it’s component parts and creating the right drill from it.
 A quick preview of where we’re going: